 The crypto world is dynamic.
-A dozen new crazy NFT startup facts will likely crop up by the time you read this, warranting a brand new article!
+A dozen new crazy NFT startups facts will likely crop up by the time you read this, warranting a brand-new article!

 Working with the NFT industry and spending many hours researching NFTs has shown us that the potential of NFTs is nearly infinite.

 If the next five years are anything like the last few months, NFT startups will disrupt a wide range of industries in a massive way.